opea-project/docs/examples/CodeGen/deploy/gaudi.md

-# Single node on-prem deployment with vLLM or TGI on Gaudi AI Accelerator
+# Single node on-prem deployment with TGI on Gaudi AI Accelerator

 This deployment section covers single-node on-prem deployment of the CodeGen example with OPEA comps to deploy using the TGI service.
 We will be showcasing how